-- 1. KEEP children out of the mowing area and under the watchful care of a responsible adult other than the operator. - 2.
+- KEEP children out of the mowing area and under the watchful care of a responsible adult. - 2.
 DO NOT allow children in yard when machine is operated and turn machine OFF if anyone enters the area. - 3.
 DO NOT allow pre-teenage children to operate machine. - 4.
-ALLOW only responsible adults & teenagers with mature judgment under close adult supervision to operate machine. - 5.
-DO NOT pull mower backwards unless absolutely necessary.
+ALLOW only responsible adults & teenagers with mature judgment under close adult supervision to operate machine. - DO NOT pull mower backwards unless absolutely necessary.
 LOOK and SEE behind and down for children, pets and hazards before and while backing. - 6.
 USE EXTRA CARE when approaching blind corners, shrubs, trees, or other objects that may obscure vision.